choderalab/protons/docs/modules/introduction.rst

 There is no official release of the code yet.

 If you are interested in the development of this code, you can watch the `repository on Github`_.
-Here are some of the planned features of the code
+For the planned features of the code, see :ref:`roadmap`.

 .. _Chodera lab: http://www.choderalab.org
 .. _repository on Github: https://github.com/choderalab/openmm-constph